-SSVF country and provider immigration risk model has three level of the immigration risk ratings for education providers and countries:
+SSVF country and provider immigration risk model has three levels of immigration risk ratings for education providers and countries:

 1 — One